 I use the holding stitch most often as I do not have to worry about a thread running at the back of my fabric.
 You can use the holding knot for most embroidery stitches.

-If you use the waste knot method you will have a thread running at the back of the work.
+If you use the waste knot method, you will have a thread running at the back of the work.
 The idea is that you will cover it with stitches while working.
-But you will have to check the back of your work to make sure you actually cover the thread.
+But you will have to check the back of your embroidery to make sure you actually cover the thread.